 After tummy tuck surgery

 Abdominoplasty patients will be admitted on the day of surgery, and the length of stay depends on which procedure is carried out.
 With a full abdominoplasty you will have some dressings on your tummy and usually some drains (plastic tubes attached to suction bottles).
-The drains will usually be removed before you go home.
+The drains will be removed before you go home.
 Patients are required to wear a pressure garment for at least 6 weeks post-surgery.
 Patients will be mobile from day one and should be back to full exercise within six weeks.
 Patients are recommended to take two weeks off work immediately after the operation in order to ensure they recuperate fully.